-Upon discharge from the hospital/visit, you may receive a follow-up phone call to see how you are doing.
-It is our goal to be your hospital of choice.
+Upon leaving the hospital, you may receive a follow-up phone call to see how you are doing.
+It is our goal to be your healthcare provider of choice.
 Feel free to share your concerns or suggestions with us during this call.